lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 ## Introduction

-In [Solving a Complex UITableView using Swift]({{site.url}}/blog/2017/05/13/Solving-a-Complex-UITableView-using-Swift.html), I introduced a solution for solving a complex UITableView.
-In this article, I want to improve the solution by refactoring the code in three ways:
+In [Solving a Complex UITableView using Swift]({{site.url}}/blog/2017/05/13/Solving-a-Complex-UITableView-using-Swift.html), we reviewed a solution for solving a complex UITableView.
+In this article, we will improve the solution by refactoring the code in three ways:

 - remove even more responsibilities from the ViewController and distribute them into new or existing classes
 - take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions and
 - redistribute the code which converts the input and output data.

 The complete app which demonstrates the result of the refactoring can be found at [**ReportTableDemo**](https://github.com/lyleresnick/ReportTableDemo).
-The original app which I will be refactoring can be found at [**ReportTableAdapterDemo**](https://github.com/lyleresnick/ReportTableAdapterDemo).
+The original app which we will be refactoring can be found at [**ReportTableAdapterDemo**](https://github.com/lyleresnick/ReportTableAdapterDemo).

 ## Responsibilities of the ViewController